 \subsection{Software Engineering Process Metrics}

 Software engineering process metrics quantify the activity involved in the creation or maintenance of a software system~\citep{eisty_survey_2018}.
-Prior work has shown that code complexity, churn, and developer activity metrics can serve as indicators of software vulnerabilities~\citep{shin2010evaluating} however the open-source community has seen limited adoption of these and other process metrics~\citep{eisty_survey_2018}.
-However, these approaches primarily rely on measurements taken at specific releases, rather than examining longitudinal trends.
-Captured at a specific release, snapshot process metrics offer insights into the software system's current state, however the measuring process metrics longitudinally captures socio-technical trends influencing project evolution~\citep{synovic_snapshot_2022}.
-Several process metrics have been proposed~\citep{fritz_degree--knowledge_2014, goggins_open_2021, linux_foundation_community_nodate}, but for our study we focus on derived process metrics including bus factor, issue density, and issue spoilage.
+Prior work has shown that code complexity, churn, and developer activity metrics can serve as indicators of software vulnerabilities~\citep{shin2010evaluating}, however the open-source community has seen limited adoption of these~\citep{eisty_survey_2018}.
+These metrics are computed at specific releases, rather than examining longitudinal trends.
+Captured at a specific release, snapshot process metrics offer insights into the software system's current state, however, measuring process metrics longitudinally captures socio-technical trends influencing project evolution~\citep{synovic_snapshot_2022}.
+Several process metrics have been proposed~\citep{fritz_degree--knowledge_2014, goggins_open_2021, linux_foundation_community_nodate}, but for our study, we focus on derived process metrics including bus factor, issue density, and issue spoilage.